 Very affordable and flexible

-Convenient: explore your nearby area Independent: come and go as you please at any time of the night and day Police registration: will be organized by your landlady for you
+Convenient: explore your nearby area Independent: come and go as you please at any time Police registration: will be organized by your landlady for you

-Restaurants: there will be plenty of restaurants nearby you home Food: discover local eateries and enjoy eating at your favourites
+Restaurants: there will be plenty of restaurants nearby Food: discover local eateries and enjoy eating at your favourites

 Fast & Flexible

-Flexible: book your room for as long or short as you want to Two choices: en-suite or shared bathroom Arrive at any time: best to arrive during the day, but we can let you in 24/7
+Flexible: book your room for as long or short as you want to Two choices: en-suite or shared bathroom Arrive any time: day is best but we can arrange 24/7 arrivals

 Affordable: fantastic value for money and a great budget option Chinese: you will live with other Chinese locals in Beijing